Lander to host Mays panel

-The Dr. Benjamin E. Mays Historical Preservation Site will celebrate its 10th anniversary Nov.
-5-7 and Lander University is partnering with organizers to host and participate in the weekend of festivities.
+The Dr. Benjamin E. Mays Historical Preservation Site will celebrate its 10th anniversary this weekend, and Lander University is partnering with organizers to host and participate in the weekend of festivities.
 All programs are open to the community.

-On Nov.
-5, Lander will host a panel of scholars to reflect on Mays’ life and legacy as a mentor to many in the civil rights movement.
-The program, titled “The Legacy of the Schoolmaster,” begins at 6 p.m. in the Josephine B. Abney Cultural Center Auditorium, followed by a reception.
+On Friday, Lander is hosting a panel of distinguished scholars to reflect on Mays' life and legacy as a mentor to many in the civil rights movement.
+The program, titled "The Legacy of the Schoolmaster," begins at 6 p.m. in the Josephine B. Abney Cultural Center Auditorium, followed by a reception.

 Featured panelists include:

-Randal Jelks, professor of African and African American studies at the University of Kansas, and author of “Benjamin Elijah Mays, Schoolmaster of the Movement: A Biography.”
+• Randal Jelks, Professor of African & African-American Studies at the University of Kansas, and author of "Benjamin Elijah Mays, Schoolmaster of the Movement: A Biography."

 This event is co-sponsored by Lander University's Department of History and Philosophy, the GLEAMNS Dr. Benjamin E. Mays Historical Preservation Site and the Samuel DuBois Cook Center on Social Equity at Duke University.

-The following day, the university’s gospel choir, Minorities on the Move, will perform at the Mays Historical Preservation Site during the 10 a.m. program, “A Legacy Worth Preserving.”
-On Nov.
-6, at the GLEAMNS campus, 237 N. Hospital St. in Greenwood, the program will feature Jelks as keynote speaker.
+The following day, the university's gospel choir, Minorities on the Move (MOM's Choir), will perform at the Mays Historical Preservation Site during the 10 a.m. program "A Legacy Worth Preserving."
+Held on Saturday, at the GLEAMNS campus (237 N. Hospital Street in Greenwood), the program will feature keynote speaker Randal Jelks, Professor of African-American Studies at the University of Kansas.

-On Nov.
-7, a worship service at the childhood church of Mays will conclude the weekend of activities.
-Led by the theme “Lord the People Have Driven Me On,” the service will focus on the power of religious communities.
+On Sunday a worship service, held at the childhood church of Dr. Mays, will conclude the weekend of reflective activities.
+Led by the theme "Lord the People Have Driven Me On," the service will focus on the power of religious communities.
 The service begins at 10:45 a.m. at the Old Mt.
 Zion Baptist Church near the Epworth community in Ninety Six.